-Here at Kinsta, our support engineers make use of New Relic APM every single day.
-It’s a powerful tool that drills down into the inner workings of a WordPress website to pinpoint plugins, theme template files, database queries, external calls, or coding errors causing performance issues on our clients’ websites.
+New Relic APM is a powerful tool that drills down into the inner workings of a WordPress website to pinpoint plugins, theme template files, database queries, external calls, or coding errors causing performance issues on your websites.

 However, getting New Relic running is just the beginning.
 If you’ve never used New Relic APM (and maybe even if you have), you may struggle to get the most out of this powerful tool.
 In this tutorial, we’ll show you how to use New Relic APM to diagnose and fix performance issues on your WordPress site.

 Ready to get nerdy?
 Let’s get to it!

 So what is New Relic APM?
 For our purposes, the following definition fits:

 New Relic APM is a web application that provides detailed information about the performance of your WordPress site.

 You install New Relic by adding an extension to PHP.
 That extension listens to every request processed by PHP and then sends that information back to the New Relic dashboard.
 New Relic then organizes that information into a series of charts and graphs which you can use to diagnose your website’s performance issue.
 It’s important to note that New Relic isn’t supported on HHVM.

 Let’s take a quick tour through New Relic’s primary data visualizations.